- UCAS course code

 |Available as a free choice unit?||No|

-This course teaches a wide variety of nonfiction forms, ranging from essays and reportage to travel and memoir.
-We study the construction and writing of features, reviews, opinion pieces, polemic, diaries and journals.
-We engage with the world for the purpose of writing about it in such a way that readers gain pleasure and insight.
-We read a great variety of work by some of the outstanding reporters, stylists, polemicists, diarists, essayists and novelists (writing factually) who wrote or are still writing in English.
+This course will teach you the arts of nonfiction: we study and practice a great variety of forms, from personal essays to travel writing and memoir.
+Aiming to produce writing of professional (i.e. marketable) standard, we look at the conception, construction and editing of profiles, interviews, features, reviews, opinion pieces, polemic, diaries and journals.
+Studying the crafts of journalism and reportage, we work on ideas, structure and style to produce pieces which will give readers pleasure and insight.
+We read a great variety of work by some of the outstanding reporters, stylists, polemicists, diarists, essayists and novelists (writing factually) of the past and present.

 The aims of this course are: